 The Gawura School continued to work in partnership with the Junior School to ensure the students in Gawura have access to learning opportunities alongside their Junior School peers.
 A major focus has been improving cultural awareness and cultural sensitivity.
-The Gawura School was awarded Australian School of the Year in recognition of the innovations occurring, not only in the improvement of academic results, but particularly in the improved cultural sensitivity, as a direct result of initiatives taken.
+The Gawura School was awarded Australian School of the Year in 2020 in recognition of the innovations occurring, not only in the improvement of academic results, but particularly in the improved cultural sensitivity, as a direct result of initiatives taken.
+Gawura staff, both teaching and support, presented 5 sessions to do with Aboriginal education at St Andrew's Cathedral and Gawura Schools, an introduction to Wiradjuri language and how to embed Aboriginal and Torres Strait Islander perspectives into the curriculum across K-12.
+These sessions were wonderful and were very well received by over 330 staff across both schools.